Skip to main content

 Wine of the Month

 I realise it’s been a while since I featured a wine of the month.
-That’s not to say that I haven’t been drinking any nice wines of late; I’ve probably just been too drunk to formulate a coherent recommendation.
+That’s not to say that I haven’t been enjoying any nice wines of late; I’ve probably just been too drunk to formulate a coherent recommendation.
 Anyhow.
 As I’ve been watching the A Nightmare on Elm Street film series this month, I thought I should stay sober long enough to recommend Raso de la Cruz, a fruity Tempranillo-Cabernet, expertly blended by Marks & Spencer (I'm not fussy, really).
 And at £6.99 a bottle, it’s cheap and cheerful, too.

 A deep-red and fragrant wine, Raso de la Cruz is packed with flavours of morello cherry, crushed black pepper and wild Mediterranean herbs.
 The distinctly fresh acidity is matched by fine tannins and a lightly spicy finish.
 In the parched climate of Cariñena, old vines have adapted to survive by digging deep into the soil to reach natural reserves of water.
 The resulting fruit is highly concentrated, giving vibrant wines which are intensely fruity.